Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Mildly aggressive

 Also known as the black widow tetra, the black skirt makes a great tank mate as long as no other fish in your aquarium has long-flowing fins.
-They are translucent silver that graduates to black towards the bottom of the tetra.
+They are translucent silver with black stripes.

 While all tetras are known to be fin nippers, the black skirt is a little more aggressive in this way.
 Otherwise, they won’t show any aggressive tendencies unless they are provoked.